What to do when your laptop's HDMI port stops working

 10. Delete recent downloads or new software

-5. Restart your laptop to see if your HDMI is working.
+- Follow the on-screen prompts, then restart your laptop to see if the HDMI connection is restored.

 If you've tried these steps and still need a little help, we're right around the corner.
 Schedule a repair at the nearest uBreakiFix® by Asurion store and our certified experts can get your device back up and running as soon as the same day.